V-Sekai/manuals/docs/decisions/20210811-disconnected-ipfs.md

-### Proposal Title

-Godot Engine implementation of disconnected IPFS
+# Godot Engine implementation of disconnected IPFS

 ### Context and Problem Statement